 1. Is being secretive always a bad thing?

-No, being secretive can sometimes be protective or strategic, especially in personal or professional settings.
-It becomes negative when it leads to distrust or miscommunication.
+No, being secretive can sometimes be protective or strategic, especially with personal boundaries, sensitive information, or professional confidentiality.
+It becomes negative when it leads to distrust, misunderstandings, or unnecessary secrecy.

 2. How is ‘secretive’ different from ‘private’?

-‘Private’ refers to a general preference for keeping one’s life personal, while ‘secretive’ often implies deliberately hiding something or avoiding disclosure.
+‘Private’ refers to a general preference for keeping one’s life personal.
+‘Secretive’ often implies deliberate concealment of specific information or avoiding disclosure altogether.

 3. Can introverts be secretive?

 Yes, though not all introverts are secretive.
-Some may naturally prefer keeping things to themselves, which can appear secretive to others.
+Some people may naturally prefer less sharing, which can be interpreted as secretive, even when there is no intent to hide something.

 4. What makes someone act secretively?